 Want to find Apeel produce near you?
 Use our store locator to find Apeel-coated produce in your local area.

 Luckily, with Apeel, avocados have a longer life span.
 But, as all produce does, Apeel Avocados still go through the regular stages of the ripeness.

 So how can you tell, by looking at its color, if your avocado is ready to eat?

 Here’s our handy chart:

-As you can see in Stage 1, when the avocado is still green, you’re still at ways from ready to eat.
-As it moves it’s way through the stages, from green and firm to having a little more give, you’re looking for the avocado to reach its respiration phase – meaning it is taking in oxygen and giving out carbon dioxide.
+As you can see in Stage 1, when the avocado is still green, you’re still a ways from ready to eat.
+As it moves its way through the stages, from green and firm to have a little more give, you’re looking for the avocado to reach its respiration phase – meaning it is taking in oxygen and giving out carbon dioxide.